-Fishing locations Pykes Creek is located between towns Ballan between Bacchus Marsh and Daylesford.
-This is a very large creek popular with kayaks, swimming and Jetskis.
-This creek has had several recent outbreaks of Blue Green Algae so always be weary of the water conditions.
-Fishing is always interesting here but these days carp seem to be the most frequently caught fish.
-Some carp upto big sizes which will happily take corn, bread or worms.
-The lake used to be stocked with trout but that hasn’t happened now for some time.
-For those fishing doing so by small boat or Kayak and trolling for Trout and Redfin has been a successful technique.
+Welcome to the Pykes Creek Fishing Guide.
+Pykes Creek is located near the township of Ballan, located between popular townships of Bacchus Marsh and Daylesford.
+Roughly 1-hour drive from Melbourne.
+This is a large creek popular with kayaks, boats, swimming and Jetskis.
+The creek provides water for farmers in Bacchus Marsh and Werribee.
+Water levels can vary and the creek has had several recent outbreaks of Blue-Green Algae so always be mindful of the water conditions.
+Fishing is always interesting trout and redfin are your target species however large carp often the most frequently caught fish.
+Some carp up to big sizes which will happily take corn, bread or worms.
+The lake periodically is stocked with trout depending on water levels and water quality.
+For those fishing doing so by small boat or kayak and trolling for trout and redfin has been a successful technique.

-This creek has had several recent outbreaks of Blue Green Algae so always be weary of the water conditions.
+This creek has had several recent outbreaks of Blue-Green Algae so always be wary of the water conditions.
 There is also known debris in the water so be careful when using small boats or Jet skis.
-Of course this area is inhabited by wildlife such as Snakes and Lizards, so be weary of venomous snakes such as Brown, Tiger and Red bellied Black.
+Of course, this area is inhabited by wildlife such as Snakes and Lizards, so be wary of venomous snakes such as Brown, Tiger and Red-bellied Black.

 Camping and open fires are prohibited.
 Always carry your Victorian fishing license, FishingMad encourages ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.

 Thank you for reading the Pykes Creek Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you